Achintha9533/Pattern-Recognition/README.md

         ```

     **Important Troubleshooting for `wget` (Google Drive Links):**
     `wget` might download an HTML page (like a virus scan warning) instead of the binary file from Google Drive.
-If `pretrained_weights.pth` is very small and contains HTML, the download failed.
+If `generator_final.pth` is very small and contains HTML, the download failed.
 In such cases, please use **Option A (Manual Download)** directly from the provided Google Drive link in your web browser.

 -----